bonni208/Business_Ethics/Business_Ethics.md

 **Design**

 This course is designed to be engaging, challenging, and practical, encouraging you to think deeply about your roles in shaping the ethical landscape of business.
 My hope is that you will 'show up' for it in the fullness of who you are and that together we will cultivate the kind of environment that is necessary for that kind of vulnerability to be possible.
-The is made up of ten lessons [^1] and ten challenges[^2].
+The class is made up of ten lessons and ten challenges[^2].
 Each lesson is designed to generate curiosity and help reinforce the relevance of the content.
 Each challenge provides opportunities to apply the learning in your unique context and to take time out for personal reflection.

 At certain parts of my life, I have felt stuck deciding on what seemed like two, binary choices.
 Like those old fashioned tv game shows where you had to pick door A or door B.